Mining Architectural Information: A Systematic Mapping Study: Results

-\begin{itemize} \item\textit{Architectural model} is usually employed to represent a whole architecture or a part of it~\citep{6129467}.
-Among other usages, an effective architectural model can be used as the basis for design time analysis to determine whether the software system will meet desired quality attributes \citep{garlan2004using}.
-However, creating an effective architectural model of a system, specifically, an effective architectural model of a large and complex system, and keeping that architectural model consistent with architectural changes that may occur as the system evolves, is one of the serious problems that confront today's software developers \citep{szvetits2016systematic}.
-Architectural model is the most mined (20 out of 52 studies) architectural information in architectural description category.
-For example, Granchelli \textit{et al}. {[S39]} proposed a semi-automatic approach based on Model-Driven Engineering and Domain-Specific Language for automatically mining and recovering architectural models of microservice-based systems from source code.
+\textit{Architectural model} is a partial abstraction of a system.
+Architectural model is normally a diagram that can be created by using specific notations, such as Unified Model Language (UML), in which the primary aim is to illustrate a specific set of architectural design elements (e.g., components) inherent in the structure and design of a system.
+The architecture modeling process can be bottom-up, by which details of the system are built utilizing knowledge about components and interconnections and how they compose together to realize the characteristics of the system.
+Alternatively, it can be top-down, by which details of the components and interconnections are extracted from knowledge of the whole system.
+Architectural model is the most mined (20 out of 72 studies) architectural information in architectural description category.
+For example, Granchelli \textit{et al}. {[S39]} developed a semi-automatic approach and tool (i.e., MicroART) based on Model-Driven Engineering (MDE) and Domain-Specific Language (DSL) for automatically recovering architectural models of microservice-based systems from source code.
 The proposed approach can also allow an architect to manually refine the initial extracted architecture model into refined architectural models that are suitable for his/her needs, such as for performing architecture change impact analysis.